team-cafet/clug/packages/backend/README.md

 ## Rights and Permissions

-*The stucture below can possibly change in the future depending on the needs of our users.*
+*The stucture below can possibly change in the future depending on the needs of our users.* Technically based on the foalTS official documentation : https://foalts.gitbook.io/docs/topic-guides/authentication-and-access-control/groups-and-permissions

 For each module, a right ``write`` and a right ``read`` is available. ``Write`` allow all the modifications and ``Read`` is only for retrieving data.
 The user is part of a group, and a group owns a list of rights.